UIUC-iSchool-DataViz/spring2019/week07/lecture07.md

 <!-- .slide: data-background-image="images/brushlink_02.svg" data-background-size="80% auto" data-background-position="right 50% bottom 50%" -->

+`data(variable1, variable2, variable3, variable4)`

+note: here we are plotting a set of data that is a function of 4 variables.

+For example, this could be the amount you are late to class as a function of (1) how much sleep you got, (2) how excited you are about the topic that day (3) how nervous you are about the topic that day and (4) how much of your homework the dog ate.

+here we are plotting 2 2d plots of this dataset - were we know intuatively each point is represented both as a dot on the first graph *and* as a dot on the 2nd graph

 ---

 ## Interactivity: Linking & Brushing

 <!-- .slide: data-background-image="images/brushlink_02.svg" data-background-size="80% auto" data-background-position="right 50% bottom 50%" -->

+`data(variable1, variable2, variable3, variable4)`

 `filter( variable2 > variable1 )`

+note: now we are going to think about applying a simple filter, based around the first plot

+we'll only show data where variable2 > variable1

 ---